 If the correct use of an OTC treatment has failed and you're still finding lice and their eggs, your health care provider may prescribe a stronger treatment regimen, as this may be a sign of treatment-resistant head lice.

 A number of home or natural remedies are used to treat head lice infestations, but there is little to no clinical evidence of their effectiveness.

-For parents looking at alternative treatment methods, the Lice Clinics of America uses a Food and Drug Administration-cleared machine that uses one application of hot air in an attempt to kill head lice and their eggs through dehydration.
+For parents looking at alternative treatment methods, one option is a machine that uses one application of hot air in an attempt to kill head lice and their eggs through dehydration.
 The machine requires special training and is currently available only at professional lice treatment centers.
-A regular hair dryer should not be used to accomplish this result as it’s too hot and could burn the scalp.
+A regular hair dryer should not be used to accomplish this result as it's too hot and could burn the scalp.
 The machine uses air that is cooler than most hair dryers and at a much higher flow rate to kill the lice by drying them out.

 See more Expert Answers